dbcli/pgcli/README.rst

 another input and output system.
 (Win32 APIs instead of pseudo-terminals and VT100.)

-.. image :: docs/images/ptpython-windows.png

-That should work fine, however the library is currently much more tested on Linux and Mac os X systems.
+That should work fine, however the library is currently much more tested on Linux and Mac OS X systems.
 So, if you find any bugs in the Windows implementation, or you have an idea how to make the experience better, please create a Github issue.